Having an intelligent pet that learns quickly is what every owner can ask for!

 These parts work together as a whole to control the senses and movement.

-The cerebrum is responsible for maintaining the sensory input from the eyes and ears.
+The cerebrum is responsible for maintaining sensory input from the eyes and ears.

 And finally, the medulla oblongatas controls breathing and heart rate.

-When a turtle wants to do something, it senses to detect where it is and what is going on around it.
-He then divides his attention between these different things.
+When a turtle wants to do something, it senses to detect where it is and what is happening around it.

 For example, if he sees a predator approaching him, he will focus on that threat.

 By doing so, he can keep track of everything happening around him.

 2. Mental Capabilities

 Some experts believe that turtles have an IQ of 10, while others say their intelligence level is closer to 3.

 They believe that turtles can process information quickly because they have a lot of neurons.

 While a turtle may not have as many neurons as us, they have a higher density.

 3. Turtle’s Memory

 Turtles are smart little creatures because they are very good at remembering things.

-They can find their way home after being separated from their family.
+At the same time, they can find their way home after being separated from their family.

 Also, what makes turtles smart is that their shells have a unique scent that helps the turtle recognize their owner.

-When the turtle finds food, they will rub the shell on the ground to transfer the scent to the food.
+When the turtle finds food, it will rub the shell on the ground to transfer the scent to the food.

 If a turtle loses its owner, it may not know what happened to them.

-They will not accept another person into their home until they know that they are not intruders.
+They will not accept another person into their home until they know they are not intruders.

 They can remember the exact location of a meal they ate last week.

-They can remember where and when they were born, the names of family members and can retain the sounds of their own name.
+They can remember where and when they were born, the names of family members, and they can retain the sounds of their names.